Frequently Asked Questions

 - Summer Bridge Program—ECAP students start their college experience with a three-week orientation program.
 In addition to the basic U of A orientation, ECAP’s bridge program provides daily workshops and seminars on study skills, building relationships and habits of successful students.
 Participants will also tour research centers and local industries that hire engineers.
 Recreational activities could include bowling, cook-outs, amusement parks, and daily access to the university athletic facility.

-- Peer Mentoring—As part of FEP, all freshman engineering students are paired with a student mentor, who can help guide you through your first year.
+- Peer Mentoring—As part of FEP, all first-year engineering students are paired with a student mentor, who can help guide you through your first year.
 This mentor understands the challenges of being a new college student, and he or she can help you with all the things they don’t teach in class, from practicing better study habits to finding the best food on campus.
 ECAP students are always paired with ECAP student mentors.

 - Real-World Learning Experiences—For ECAP students, learning doesn’t end with the school semester.
 Every summer, ECAP students travel the world on study abroad trips, learn hands-on skills through internships and co-operative education, and participate in exciting research projects.
 ECAP will help you find the resources to create your own summer learning experience.